 Ulster County's original LSWMP was prepared and approved by the New York State Department of Environmental Conservation (NYSDEC) in December 1991.
 The initial Plan covered a planning period of 20 years.
 An update to this plan was submitted to the NYSDEC in September 2011 which was designed as a 10-year continuation of the planned program already managed within Ulster County.
-NYSDEC commented on this document and returned their comments to UCRRA in April 2018 as a response to the promulgation of the new NYS Solid Waste regulations.
+The Department was working with UCRRA's recycling coordinator between 2011 and 2018, providing comments via phone call and meetings.
+NYSDEC concluded their comment period on this document and returned their comments to UCRRA in April 2018 as a response to the promulgation of the new NYS Solid Waste regulations.
 Due to the extended period of time and recent changes in solid waste regulations, a new LSWMP will be created for the 10-year period from 2020 through 2029.